storageos/deploy/k8s/examples/kubevirt/README.md

 documentation](https://docs.storageos.com/docs/introduction/quickstart) for
 more information.

+This usecase will guide you through installing KubeVirt and CDI on your Kubernetes cluster, and create a VM.
+By the end of the guide you'll be able to launch a shell inside the KubeVirt VM that's running as a Kubernetes pod.

 Deploying Kubevirt using StorageOS offers multiple benefits.
 Kubevirt can spin up Virtual Machines as Kubernetes pods, using images on StorageOS persistent volumes.
 Doing this allows the VirtualMachine data to persist restarts and